Utah’s Scenery Offers A Backdrop for Inclusive Family Camping

 Rangers can help people who need accommodations participate in park education programs, says Justina Parsons-Bernstein, a heritage resources coordinator for the Utah Division of Parks and Recreation, who also oversees Americans with Disabilities Act programs.
 She recommends calling the park five days in advance of a visit to request program accommodations; rangers will do what they can.
 (Note: The more remote the park, the more lead time is preferred.)

 In addition to state parks, Utah’s national parks also offer accessible trails with great views.
 For example, Arches National Park has a number of trails that are wheelchair accessible with views of arches and geology.
-And the National Parks Service provides a free access pass to U.S. citizens and permanent residents with permanent disabilities, which covers the entrance fee to more than 2,000 federal recreation sites.
+And the National Park Service provides a free access pass to U.S. citizens and permanent residents with permanent disabilities, which covers the entrance fee to more than 2,000 federal recreation sites.

 Getting Over the Mental Hump